 These two triangle types are explained here along with their further classifications.

 Types of Triangles Based on Sides and Angles:

 |Based on Their Sides||Based on Their Angles|

 According to the lengths of their sides, triangles can be classified into three types which are:

 - Equilateral Triangle

 - Scalene Triangle

 A right triangle is a triangle in which one of the angles is 90 degrees.
-In such a triangle, the side opposite to the right angle (90-degree angle) will be the longest side, and is called the hypotenuse.
+In a right angled triangle, the side opposite to the right angle (90-degree angle) will be the longest side and is called the hypotenuse.
 You may come across triangle types with combined names like right isosceles triangle and such, but this only implies that the triangle has two equal sides with one of the interior angles being 90 degrees.
 The figure given below illustrates a right triangle.

-If a triangle has all three interior angles which are acute, then it is an acute triangle.
-In other words, if all interior angles are less than 90 degrees, then it is an acute triangle.
+An acute triangle is a triangle whose has all the three interior angles are acute.
+In other words, if all interior angles are less than 90 degrees, then it is an acute angled triangle.
 The figure given below illustrates an acute triangle.

-To learn more about types of triangles and different topics download BYJU’S – The Learning App from Google Play Store and watch interactive videos.
-Also, take free tests to practice for exams.
+To learn more about such maths topics in an easy and effective way, download BYJU’S – The Learning App.
+Register to get engaging and interactive video lessons and take free tests to practice for exams.